Archival Resources Details

 Description

 First minute book of the Committee for the formation of the Botanic Garden, with Francis as Secretary, later known as the Botanic Garden Committee, 8 March 1855 - 30 June 1865, including his letter of acceptance [pages 1-161].
 Photocopy and original records including correspondence, photographs, reports and family information pertaining to the biography of G.W.
 Francis published by Barbara Best, 1986; overall dates 1826-1865 and later [20 files, P4-1].
-An oil portrait by his eldest daughter, Emma Louise, and presented to the Board of Governors in 1887 hangs in the foyer of the Administration building.
+An oil portrait by his daughter Emily Louisa Anson (née Francis) 1841-1922 was presented to the Board of Governors in 1887 and hangs in the boardroom of the Adelaide Botanic Garden.

 Formats